3dfsb-dev/3dfsb/README.md

 3D File System Browser - improved, cleaned up and maintained fork of the old tdfsb

-This runs on GNU/Linux, and might run on BeOS and FreeBSD (although this has not been tested recently).
+This runs on GNU/Linux, and should also run on BeOS/Haiku and FreeBSD.

 Homepage: https://github.com/tomvanbraeckel/3dfsb

-Maintained and improved by Tom Van Braeckel

-Originally written by Leander Seige
+Forked, maintained and improved by Tom Van Braeckel, originally written by Leander Seige.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 USAGE
 =====

 3dfsb
-  or
-3dfsb -V

   or

 3dfsb --version

   or

 3dfsb -D /path/to/dir

   or

 3dfsb --dir /path/to/dir

 - the config file is $HOME/.3dfsb (e.g. /home/user/.3dfsb). if it does not